RemoteBoatX/aboat-vrgp-adapter/README.md

 For the following messages to work, they should be compiled into an _hpp_ header file according to the Libcluon instructions from [here](https://wandbox.org/permlink/3S1bSOaLakXfdWWZ).
-Additionally, there is an already compiled header file with such messages in the sources folder, i.e. `src/connection_messages.hpp`.
+Additionally, there are already compiled header files with such messages in the sources folder, i.e. `src/connection_messages.hpp`, `src/notification_messages.hpp`.

 The API between the Åboat and the adapter is as follows: